martinapugliese/martinapugliese.github.io/_pages/quotes.md

 > A really efficient totalitarian state would be one in which the all-powerful executive of political bosses and their army of managers control a population of slaves who do not have to be coerced, because they love their servitude.<br>
 -- A Huxley, 1946 preface to "Brave New World"

-> You can't make tragedies without social instability -- A Huxley, "Brave New World"
+> You can't make tragedies without social instability.<br>
+-- A Huxley, "Brave New World"

 > Actual happiness always looks pretty squalid in comparison with the over-compensation for misery.
 And, of course, stability isn't nearly so spectacular as instability.
-Happiness is never grand.
+Happiness is never grand.<br>
 -- A Huxley, "Brave New World"

 > Our Ford himself did a great deal to shift the emphasis from truth and beauty to comfort and happiness.
-Mass production demanded the shift.
+Mass production demanded the shift.<br>
 -- A Huxley, "Brave New World"

 > One believes things because one has been conditioned to believe them.
 Finding bad reasons for what one believes for other bad reasons- that's philosophy.
-People believe in God because they've been conditioned to believe in God.
+People believe in God because they've been conditioned to believe in God.<br>
 -- A Huxley, "Brave New World"

 ## Time